OpenINF/openinf.github.io/collections/_drafts/agent-forwarding.md

 directory (by default ~/.gnupg) is used.
 The agent is also started on-demand by all tools requiring services from the agent.

-If the option \--enable-ssh\-support is used, the auto-start mechanism does not work because _ssh_ does not know about this mechanism.
+If the option `--enable-ssh-support` is used, the auto-start mechanism does not work because _ssh_ does not know about this mechanism.
 Instead, the environment variable `SSH_AUTH_SOCK` must be set to the `S.gpg-agent.ssh` socket in the GnuPG home directory.
 Further, `gpg-agent` must be started by either using a